inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 Building Exposure data can be found in :file:`InSAFE Training Data > Sinabung > Exposure Data` folder and please select :file:`Sinabung_buildings_WGS84.shp` .

-..note:: The differences between Volcano and Volcanic Ash can be seen in :ref:`Hazard Data Section <datasets>`, and for detail explanation about type of data you can be found in :ref:`Key concepts in disaster management planning with InaSAFE. <inasafe_concepts>`.
+.. note:: The differences between Volcano and Volcanic Ash can be seen in :ref:`Hazard Data Section <datasets>`, and for detail explanation about type of data you can be found in :ref:`Key concepts in disaster management planning with InaSAFE. <inasafe_concepts>`.

 If you have followed the instruction in IFCW box, before running |project_name| you should see the final form below: